 Deane Benton plays the part of Bob Regent (Dorothy’s son and Chandu’s nephew) with the gee-whiz chipperness expected of most 1930s screen juveniles, but doesn’t overdo it to an obnoxious extent; his offhanded affability actually provides a good contrast to the more stately and remote performances of Lugosi and Alba–but, though he’s never shoved as far into the background as Young is, he still doesn’t have enough screen time to function as a full-time counterweight to either the hero or the heroine.
 As Bob’s sister Betty, Phyllis Ludwig is cute and perky, but comes off as a little too carelessly giddy at several points in the serial’s first half (in the second half, she has even less to do than Young).

-It would have been nice to have seen a real bravura character actor (like John Davidson or Edwin Maxwell) as one of Chandu‘s principal villains, but the less flamboyant performers that head up the Ubasti cult still do solid jobs.
+It would have been nice to have seen a real bravura character actor (like John Davidson or Edwin Maxwell) as one of Chandu‘s principal villains, but the less flamboyant performers that head up the Ubasti cult still do respectable jobs.
 Nasty-looking Lucien Prival, as Vindhyan, serves as the serial’s chief villain in its earlier episodes; despite his rather nasal voice, he manages to come off as properly menacing, affecting a sneering but carefully measured delivery that deemphasizes his unimpressive vocal pitch.
-Jack J. Clark is more gruff and overbearing than Prival–but less evil in appearance–as Vitras, another prominent Ubasti priest.
+Jack J. Clark is more gruff and overbearing than Prival–but less sinister in appearance and demeanor–as Vitras, another prominent Ubasti priest; while properly nasty, he comes off as more of a bullying thug than an insidious magician.
 Murdock McQuarrie, usually a bit player, does a nice turn as the Supreme Voice of Ubasti, the leader of the cult; his gaunt, wizened, and partially toothless face look appropriate for the part of an ancient sorcerer, while the ferocious, crazed-sounding vigor with which he snarls out threats against Chandu and utters paeans to Ubasti make him sound frighteningly fanatatical.

 Josef Swickard is both venerable and energetic as Tyba, a lonely Lemurian priest of white magic who becomes a valuable assistant to Chandu once the hero is stranded on the evil island; Wilfred Lucas, a notable silent-era actor, is given prominent billing as the stalwart ship captain who accompanies Chandu’s party during their adventures on the island, but has very little to do.
 Another silent-film notable, Bryant Washburn, is even more underused as the Indian prince Andra (whose yacht transports Chandu and company to the East); he’s aristocratic but pleasantly genial in his few scenes.
 The actor who provides the voice of the unseen Yogi (Chandu’s “teacher across the sea,” who periodically provides him with rather generic advice) is uncredited.